Skip to main content

 What happens if you don't pay your rates

 Land & Property Services (LPS) is responsible for collecting rates.
-It is a ratepayer's legal obligation to pay their rate bill.
-LPS can take legal action to get unpaid rates.
+Paying your rates is a legal obligation.
+LPS will take legal action to get unpaid rates.

 If you don't pay your rates